ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 #### Token Options

-4. Token, a random 13 character long token.
-Share this with your users to allow them to join your lab with a token.
+4. Token: A random 13 character long token.
+Share this with your users to allow them to join your lab with a token via the [Access Token page](https://opensciencelab.asf.alaska.edu/portal/access/token).

 1. Token settings.
 Displays the settings the token was generated with.
 These cannot be changed after creation.